The cohomology algebra of polyhedral product spaces: Introduction

+A polyhedral product is a relatively new construction with its origins in Toric Topology and therefore closely related to toric objects coming from algebraic and symplectic geometry.
+Since its formal appearance in work of Buchstaber and Panov \cite{BP} and Grbi\'{c} and Theriault \cite{GR} in 2004, the theory (especially the homotopical characteristics) of polyhedral products has been developing rapidly.
+Due to its combinatorial nature coming from the underlying simplicial complex and being a product space, the polyhedral product functor was quickly recognized as a complex construction but at the same time approachable.
+As a result, polyhedral products are nowadays used not only in topology and geometry but also group theory (abstract and geometric) as a collection of spaces on which to test major conjectures and to form a rather delicate insight in building new theories.

-Depending on the choice of $(\underline{X},\underline{A})$, the space ${\cal Z}(K;\underline{X},\underline{A})$ can be known by other names.
-If every space pair $(X_k,A_k)=(D^2,S^1)$, the polyhedral product space is called a moment-angle complex.
-Moment-angle complex was first introduced by Davis and Januszkiewicz in \cite{DJ} as a manifold and was widely studied by mathematicians in the area of toric topology and geometry.
-For example, moment-angle complex is an equivariant deformation retract of the complement space of the associated complex coordinate subspace arrangement which is related to the classifying space of colored braid groups and the configuration space for different classical mechanical systems (see \cite{A},\cite{B},\cite{GM}).
-Hochster in \cite{H1} and \cite{H2} proved where $\Bbb F(K)$ is the Stanley-Reisner ring over the field $\Bbb F$ (see \cite{S}).
-This result connects toric topology to homological algebra (see \cite{W}) and combinatorial commutative algebra (see \cite{Mil}).
-Baskakov, Buchstaber and Panov compute the integral cohomology algebra of moment-angle complex in \cite{BS}.
-Denham and Suciu study the Massey product on the cohomology algebra of the moment-angle complex in \cite{DE}.
-If every $(X_k,A_k)=(CP^{\infty},*)$, the polyhedral product space is the Davis-Januszkiewicz space in the Borel construction (see \cite{DJ}) whose cohomology algebra is the Stanley-Reisner face ring of $K$.
-If ${\rm every}$ $(X_k,A_k)=(I,1)$, the polyhedral product space is a triangulation of ${\rm cubic}$ complex (see \cite{BP}).
-More and more algebraic and geometric constructions need the unified combinatorial construction of polyhedral product space.
+To a simplicial complex $K$ on $[m]$ and a family of CW-pairs $(\underline{X},\underline{A})=\{(X_k,A_k)\}_{k=1}^m$, the polyhedral product functor assigns a topological space where $D(\sigma)\cong\prod_{i\in\sigma}X_i\times\prod_{j\not\in\sigma} A_j$.
+Depending on the choice of $(\underline{X},\underline{A})$, the space ${\cal Z}(K;\underline{X},\underline{A})$ has other names.
+If all the CW-pairs $(X_k,A_k)$ are the same $(X,A)$, the polyhedral product space is denoted by ${\cal Z}(K;X,A)$.
+In case when $(X,A)=(D^2,S^1)$, ${\cal Z}(K;D^2,S^1)$ is called a moment-angle complex.
+In this form, a moment-angle complex was first introduced by Buchstaber and Panov \cite{BP} and was widely studied by mathematicians in the area of toric topology and geometry.
+For example, a moment-angle complex is an equivariant deformation retract of the complement space of the associated to $K$ complex coordinate subspace arrangement which is related to the classifying space of colored braid groups and the configuration space for different classical mechanical systems (see \cite{A},\cite{BP},\cite{B},\cite{GM},\cite{GR},\cite{GJ},\cite{GS}).
+Buchstaber and Panov \cite{BP} proved where $\Bbb Z(K)$ is the Stanley-Reisner ring of $K$.
+This result connects toric topology to homological algebra and combinatorial commutative algebra.
+Baskakov \cite {BS} and independently Denham and Suciu \cite{DE} studied the Massey product on the cohomology algebra of moment-angle complexes. ${\cal Z}(K;\!C\!P^{^{\infty}}\!\!,*)$ is the Davis-Januszkiewicz space which can be also defined as the Borel construction of a moment-angle complex (see \cite{DJ}), whose cohomology ring is the Stanley-Reisner ring of $K$. ${\cal Z}(K;I,1)$ is a triangulation of the ${\rm cubic}$ complex (see \cite{BP}).
+There arises a need to unify algebraic, geometric and combinatorial construction coming from simplicial complexes and product of spaces.